-If your website doesn't have loaders, you can create this animation using CSS.
-In this post, we'll explain how you can do that, and provide some examples that your team can use as inspiration.
+While some website builders or themes will offer built-in animation features, you can create your own using CSS.
+In this post, we'll explain how you can do that with some basic web design knowledge, and provide some examples that your team can use as inspiration.

 What is a loading animation?